 The Graphical User Interface (GUI) and most mathematical/ text/ web functions were written in Python (v3).
 The Python 3 OSA library is employed for SOAP requests.
 Time-critical operations such as the generation of chemical formula and the calculation of isotope patterns are implemented in C/C++.
 The programs should run/ compile on any modern computing platform.
 All parts are licensed as Open Source and may be modified as needed.
 SpiderMass was tested on Windows and Linux.

 For using the ChemSpider API, a token is required, which can be obtained free of charge (academic users) after registration with RSC.

 The source code is available here (BitBucket).

-We also compiled a Windows .exe version of SpiderMass.
-It was generated and tested on Windows 8, 64 bit.
-However, it also should run on other Windows platforms (XP, Windows 7, 64/32 bits)
+I also compiled a Windows installer of SpiderMass.
+It was generated and tested on Windows 10, 64 bit.

 Winkler R.: SpiderMass: Semantic database creation and tripartite metabolite identification strategy, Journal of Mass Spectrometry, 2015, 50(3), 538-541, http://onlinelibrary.wiley.com/doi/10.1002/jms.3559/abstract